petebrowne/rack-pack/README.md

 ### Packages

 Two files will be packaged out of the box: `javascripts/application.js` & `stylesheets/application.css`.
 Rack::Pack will look in `vendor/javascripts`, `app/javascripts`, & `./javascripts` for any .js files and `vendor/stylesheets`, `app/stylesheets`, & `./stylesheets` for any .css files.
-These files will be packaged in the order their found.
+These files will be packaged in the order they're found.

 To create your own packages, pass in the name of the output file and the source files as options: